Holidays to Malaysia

 4,600km of coastline means plenty of idyllic beaches to choose from.
 The west coast has a few lovely beaches, but the east coast is the real stand-out, with one continual stretch of white sand.
 For something really special, hop over to the islands that lie off the coast.
 Langkawi’s sweeping sandy bays are akin to a Thai island – but without the crowds, while Tioman Island off the east coast is sure to please.
 No matter where you decide upon, you’ll find world-class diving and plenty of room to stretch out on.

-Cosmopolitan cities & sleepy towns
+Explore urban life in cosmopolitan cities & sleepy towns

 Capital city: Kuala Lumpur